exodusadamant/MedSAM3/README.md

 These limitations motivate the development of MedSAM3, which incorporates medical domain knowledge and is specifically trained on diverse medical imaging data.

+**Suggestions:**

+1. We performed a light fine-tuning of the mask decoder in the SAM 3 detector.
+However, additional experiments show that jointly fine-tuning the seg_head leads to substantially better performance.
+We will continue to investigate and improve these components in future work and update the paper at an appropriate time

 ## Paper
 📄 **[MedSAM3: Delving into Segment Anything with Medical Concepts](https://arxiv.org/abs/2511.19046)**